1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/README.md

 The current set of signature scripts _only_ supports P2PKH transactions, segregated witness and P2SH transactions are not yet supported.
 Multisig transactions are not yet supported either.<br/>
 <br/>
-Also, some wise people will argument that it is recommendable to use existing bitcoin libraries because of their maturity level, because of the fact that they are tested assets and because of their ease-of-use.<br/>
-They have a valid point.<br/>
+Also, some critics will argument that it is recommendable to use existing bitcoin libraries because of their maturity level, because of the fact that they are tested assets and because of their ease-of-use.
+Although the same holds true for OpenSSL, they have a valid point.<br/>
-However, our goal is different as we aim to go down to the bit level without having a library abstract implementation details from us, and we guess that we have an audience of people who have the same curiousity and want to see how signatures can be done in the bash shell.
+However, besides the fact that we only need a subset of the functionality, our goal is different as we aim to go down to the bit level without having a library abstract implementation details from us, and we guess that we have an audience of people who have the same curiousity and want to see how signatures can be done in the __*bash*__ shell with the tools that they're familiar with.

 ## Prerequisites